 - Payment Terms – The number of days that credit is allowed from the invoice date, as agreed between Megaport and your company.
-For details on Port terms and pricing, see Port Contract Terms.
+For details on Port terms and pricing, see Port Pricing & Contract Terms.

 - Due Date – The date when full payment is due for the invoice.

-- Purchase Order – The purchase order you specified when you created the Megaport service.
+- Invoice Purchase Order Number – The purchase order you specified when you created the Megaport service.
 For the PO number to appear on the invoice, you must specify it in the Edit Market tab before the end of the billing period.
 See Updating Your Billing Information for details on how to update your Invoice Purchase Order Number.

 - Total – Total including all taxes and surcharges.

 - Description – The unique ID and name assigned to the service by Megaport and the service type.
 The Service ID is a unique 8-character alphanumeric reference associated with each service.
 For example,

 - Date – The time period associated with the billed services.

 You can view upcoming estimated bills for a specific service on the Billing page in the Portal.
-For more information, see Viewing Billing Details.
+For more information, see VXC and IX Billing.

 Every month, invoices and statements are sent to the Billing Contact email address you provided in the Megaport Portal in the Billing Markets > Edit Market tab.
 Invoices are usually sent on the first business day of the month, and statements around the 10th business day.

-Ensure that you keep the Billing Contact email address current so you can view your invoices and statements in a timely manner.
+Ensure that you keep the Billing Contact email address current so you receive invoices, statements, and other communication in a timely manner.

 Taxes - domestic customers